Lista-KM/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 753 hello: Write a script that sets the mode of the file hello to this:
+sudo chgrp school hello: Write a script that changes the group owner to school for the file hello.